Inertial effects on the interphase drag force and rheology of dilute suspensions of buoyant droplets at low Reynolds number: Introduction

 The originality of this work lies in our focus on buoyant droplets translating at low but finite Reynolds number, a configuration that has not previously been investigated within the framework of averaged two-phase flow equations.
-We compute both the first and second moments of the hydrodynamic force, thereby including rheological contributions to the effective stress of a buoyant suspension.
-A second contribution of this study is the formulation of a general reciprocal relation that enables the computation of all force moments acting on droplets, including the drag force and the first and second moments.
-In this respect, the methodology adopted here is closely related to that employed in \citet{stone2001inertial}, and \citet{raja2010inertial}.
+Where previous studies~\citep{lin1970,stone2001inertial,raja2010inertial,subramanian2011influence} focused on the response of the mixture stress to imposed shear at order $O(Re)$, we instead study the $O(Re)$ response of the continuous phase stress to slip velocity between the dispersed and continuous phases.
+The latter configuration is fundamentally different from the former as droplet motions can be independent of continuous phase motions, and may induce stresses in the latter without the continuous phase necessarily being in motion (from an average point of view).
+The resulting stress will therefore be radically different from a Newtonian behavior, or a shear-thinning or -thickening behavior, because it is not just the mixture flow interacting with itself via a given constitutive law, but rather the dispersed phase inducing stresses in the continuous phase due to the slip velocity between phases.
+Additionally, we compute both the first and second moments of the hydrodynamic force, thereby including non-homogeneous rheological contributions to the effective stress of a buoyant suspension.
+A second contribution of this study is the formulation of a general reciprocal relation that enables the computation of all force moments acting on droplets with surface properties, including the drag force and the first and second moments.
+In this respect, the methodology adopted here is closely related to that employed in \citet{stone2001inertial}, and \citet{raja2010inertial} despite the fundamentally different setup studied.
 Finally, by adopting a rigorous statistical averaging procedure, we show explicitly how velocity-variance terms arise in the ensemble-averaged drag force and in the effective stress of the continuous phase.
 It should be noted, however, that the system of equations is not fully closed, as no explicit closure is proposed for the velocity-variance terms appearing in the averaged momentum equations.
 Although some hints on their modelling are provided in \citet{fintzi2025averaged}.